YottaDB/YDBDoc/MessageRecovery/errors.rst

 MMNOBFORRPL, Replication cannot be used in database file ffff which uses MM access method and NOBEFORE image journaling

-MUPIP Error: You can't turn on replcation for MM access method database file ffff.
+MUPIP Error: You can't turn on replication for MM access method database file ffff.

 Action: Forgo replication for the file or change the access method to BG.